Wilson Chin is an award-winning set designer based in New York City and born and raised in Redwood City, CA.

-His collaborations with writers and composers include premiere productions by Robert Aguirre-Sacasa, Nick Blaemire, Sam Carner and Derek Gregor, Julia Cho, Joe DiPietro, Ricardo Pérez González, Samuel D. Hunter, Elizabeth Irwin, Rolin Jones, Hansol Jung, Meghan Kennedy, Jason Kim, Mike Lew, Kenneth Lin, Andrew Lippa, Martyna Majok, Terrence McNally, Conor McPherson, Carly Mensch, Geoffrey Nauffts, Antoinette Nwandu, Dan O'Brien, Sharyn Rothstein, Mat Smart, Victoria Stewart, Jeff Talbott, Lucy Teitler, Ken Urban, Lauren Yee and Martín Zimmerman.
+His collaborations with writers and composers include premiere productions by Roberto Aguirre-Sacasa, Nick Blaemire, Sam Carner and Derek Gregor, Julia Cho, Joe DiPietro, Ricardo Pérez González, Samuel D. Hunter, Elizabeth Irwin, Rolin Jones, Hansol Jung, Meghan Kennedy, Jason Kim, Mike Lew, Kenneth Lin, Andrew Lippa, Martyna Majok, Terrence McNally, Conor McPherson, Carly Mensch, Geoffrey Nauffts, Antoinette Nwandu, Dan O'Brien, Sharyn Rothstein, Mat Smart, Victoria Stewart, Jeff Talbott, Lucy Teitler, Ken Urban, Lauren Yee and Martín Zimmerman.

 Wilson was an adjunct professor at Pace University, and has been a guest at Barnard College, Northwestern University, NYU Tisch, Rutgers University, SUNY Purchase, UC Berkeley, UC Santa Cruz and Yale School of Drama.
 He is a proud member of United Scenic Artists Local 829, where he has served on committees negotiating LORT contracts and expanding diversity in design.
 Wilson received his BA in Architecture from UC Berkeley and MFA from the Yale School of Drama.